 How To Keep a Window Always On Top in Windows 10

-No OS has every feature, however, and there’s one feature missing from Windows 10: the ability to lock windows into being the “top layer” of your desktop, displayed over everything else.
+No operating system has every feature, however, and there’s one feature missing from Windows 10: the ability to lock windows into being the “top layer” of your desktop, displayed over everything else.
 This is useful in a plethora of ways, from copying information manually between windows, to keeping content open when you need it on your screen.
 You can watch a movie in the background of your computer while working on other projects, or you can simply keep your file browser on top of your web browser or word processor to always have access to your content.
 However you want to work, being able to keep your programs on the front of your computer is a massively important tool in your arsenal of computing assistants.
 Unfortunately, that ability isn’t in Windows 10 proper, but you can easily add it to your PC with third-party software.
-In this article, I’ll look at three different tools to accomplish this.
+Let’s take a look at three of our favorites.

 Always On Top: The Best, Easiest Option

 Our favorite way to access this functionality is to use Always On Top, a small third-party tool that automatically configures your desktop to keep a single window on top of the program.
 It uses a dead-simple script to allow you to configure what window you want prioritized, and allows you to change or remove this prioritization with the press of a button.
 It’s lightweight, easy to use, and portable, since the file is completely self-contained in a zipped folder.
 Let’s take a look at this must-have utility for windows.

 To grab Always On Top, you’ll want to head over to this site to download the zipped folder.
 Once the file is unzipped, you’ll see the application and a ReadMe file that will tell you everything you need to know about the program.
 As we mentioned, Always On Top is a portable application, which means nothing needs to be installed or programmed on your computer.
 Just unzip the file and run the application to open it on your computer.